-(This is the original interview conducted in English with Keenora, by Mike Retriever.
+(This is the original interview conducted in English with Keenora, by Golden Mickey.
 If you wish to read the Spanish translation, you can do so here.)

 Keenora Fluffball is a 29-year-old furry from Germany.
 Best known in Spain for his latest appearance in Cuatro (Spanish TV channel) (link⇒), he’s a cheerful extrovert fursuiter, famous for his extreme sports & stunts in fursuit: bungee jumping, skydiving, or walking down a building wall Jackie Chan style! (‘House Running’.)
 He happily agrees to be interviewed.